 Sammons’ practice areas include all types of felonies and misdemeanors, including DUI, assault, sex crimes, drug cases (especially PCS), Title IX defense, and sex offender registration matters.
 I represent many non-citizens who are concerned about the impact of their charges on their immigration status and have a great deal of experience representing individuals with various disabilities, including autism, and individuals living with mental illness.
 I focus my practice on cases within Lane County (Eugene and Springfield) but will consider cases outside these regions as well.

-I have included a tremendous amount of information on this web site to assist those facing legal challenges and I provide free telephone consultations whenever I am able.
+I have included a tremendous amount of information on this web site to assist those facing legal challenges and I provide confidential telephone consultations whenever I am able.
 If I cannot help you, I will do my best to find you an attorney who can.